 But the direct evidence is not so clear.
 According to one authority, it’s a shad because the tail of the “fish” is forked—like that of a shad (and also its close relative,the herring).
 But in the drawing of the image I don’t see a forked tail, just a triangle.
 So maybe the ancient artist was trying to say that the fish is definitely not a shad.

 (Update: the tail of the fish is in fact forked, as I found out when I made my own site visit.
-But I decided not to correct my logo.
-Patowmack the Trickster would agree.)
+I asked Patowmack the Tickster if he thought I should correct the logo to match reality, but he said no. Mistakes are funny, he said, and humor is more valuable than accuracy.)

 Why is it there?
 What was the figure’s purpose?
 Here the conjecture becomes more interesting, although only slightly less inconclusive.